Writings About Music

 Michael Robinson with audience members following a performance in Beverly Hills.

 Promised Land by Chuck Berry crystallizes the excitement of moving to Los Angeles.
-In 2007, I was invited to Caffe Roma in Beverly Hills where Harry Dean Stanton was performing with his country music band.
+In 2007, I was invited to a private club in Beverly Hills where Harry Dean Stanton was performing with his country music band.
 I happened to have my tenor saxophone with me, having come from a jazz club in Studio City.
 Stanton noticed the saxophone in its case and shouted: “Get up here and blow that thing!”
 So, unbelievably, I found myself playing country music obligatos and solos aside his vocals.
 Wearing an Indian kurta draped with multi-colored scarves together with a black art deco hat sporting dried white flowers, my appearance was likely surrealistic even for Hollywood.
 Harry had me solo so much the hostess of the party complained, saying that people had come to hear him and not me.
 I completely agreed with her and immediately packed up my tenor while Harry looked on nonplussed.

 This generously encouraging attitude displayed by Harry, welcoming strangers in a strange land, was also found in the way Rodney Oakes, Carl Stone and Jeannie Pool all had me on their radio shows several times beginning almost immediately after landing here from Manhattan in 1990 following a one year stop over in Maui.